 There’s no prescription for how to choose among these three formats as the year unfolds.
 Many teachers focus on dialogue sharing, recognizing that this format provides deep practice in speaking, listening, and thinking skills.
 Others might find that around-the-circle or partner sharing best suits their students’ needs.
 The bottom line is to do sharing in a way that offers an appropriate level of challenge and enables all children to feel heard and cared for in a safe environment.

 Students who regularly practice Morning Meeting sharing benefit in two important ways.
 First, they build a caring, respectful community as they learn about—and respond to—each other’s ideas and concerns.
-Second, students bolster their competence in the key communication skills fundamental to all learning—skills that will help them meet not only the rigors of the Common Core State Standards but also the demands of daily life in the globally interconnected 21st century.
+Second, students bolster their competence in the key communication skills fundamental to all learning.
+These skills will help them meet not only the rigors of the Common Core State Standards but also the demands of daily life in the globally interconnected 21st century.